 - Physical: 16.3%

 - Malware: 10.8%

 - Social: 8%

-In the report, an error is defined as “incidents involving the unapproved or malicious use of organizational resources.
+In the data breach report, an error is defined as “incidents involving the unapproved or malicious use of organizational resources.
 These mainly involve insider-only misuse.”
 Due to the tremendous complexity of workflows in healthcare, sensitive data may inadvertently be transcribed or transferred, causing or contributing to a security incident.